Lipnice nad Sázavou: Administrative division

+Etymology

+The name Lipnice is derived from the Czech word lípa ('linden') and the adjective lipný, referring to a linden hill or a water flowing through lindens.

 Geography

 Lipnice nad Sázavou is located about 11 km west of Havlíčkův Brod and 26 km northwest of Jihlava.
-It lies in the Křemešník Highlands.
+It lies in a hilly landscape in the Křemešník Highlands.
 The highest point is the hill Pyramida at 620 m above sea level.

 Despite the town's name, the Sázava River does not flow through the municipal territory and there are no significant watercourses.
-The pond Kamenná trouba and the eponymous nature reserve are located west of the town.
+The fishpond Kamenná trouba and the eponymous nature reserve are located west of the town.